Projects

 # Smart folders

-Smart folders show you only the assets you want to see.
-You can see all the recipes or connections that you have access to, or narrow the list to only active recipes, recently stopped recipes, or connected connections.
+Smart folders show all recipes or connections that you can access.
+You can narrow the list to only active recipes, inactive recipes, or connected connections.

 # Setting up and working with Projects

-As an Admin, you must give users permission to create/edit/view/delete specific projects by assigning them the admin, analyst, or a custom role.
-See projects permissions.
+As an Admin, you must give users permission to create, edit, view, or delete specific projects.
+You must assign users to a role, such as admin, analyst, or a custom role.
+Refer to projects permissions for more information.

 When a user receives access to a project, they also gain access to the recipes, connections, and folders in that project.